Anton-3-0-SIH2020/SIH_2020_WINNING_PROJECT_ANTON3.0/README.md

 ### Data Source for Corporate Actions

 Currently we use **Google's Custom Search API** to search for corporate action of each company and then scrape all the websites as returned by the API.
-We have configured the API to return responses from the following sites only

 ![API Search](./docs/API.png)